APPENDIX E

 Only experienced users of the results program AND photo timing should

-use this feature at an understanding of underlying files is required.
+use this feature as an understanding of underlying files is required.

 When using the Lynx system, use of LYNX.EVT file is crucial as it is the only